rweigel/urlwatcher/README.md

 # TODO:

+1. If no connection, check if connection can be made to say google.com.
+If yes then send error message.
+At present all connection errors are assumed to be due to urlwatcher server not being connected.
 1. [https://stackoverflow.com/questions/29032050/can-i-prevent-forever-from-restarting-my-node-script-in-certain-cases](Graceful) shutdown with forever
 1. Catch address in use
 1. Replace slashes in test ID with hyphens